sourcegraph/sourcegraph-public-snapshot/doc/dev/getting-started/quickstart_2_initialize_database.md

 ## Without Docker

-You need a fresh Postgres database, and a database user that has full ownership of that database.
+You need a fresh Postgres database and a database user that has full ownership of that database.

 1. Create a database for the current Unix user